 As you can see, in keeping with the black + white direction of the room and my general French vibe, I figured that classic subway tiles would be perfect.
 Plus, they don’t do too much damage on the ol’ wallet.
 To up the ante a little though, I went with the extra long ones.
 You can still get them at your regular big box hardware store – I got these ones at Home Depot.
 The price per square foot didn’t end up being all that different from the usual 3×6 subway tile size.

-That orange thing in the pic below is a niche – little nook where you can put shampoos and stuff.
+That orange thing in the pic below is a niche – a little nook where you can put shampoos and stuff.
 It feels all kinds of fancy to me…. but in actual cost it was only an extra hundred bucks or so (for materials + a bit of extra time in labour).
+We placed it near the back of the shower as that way it would be easy to grab the bottles out of the main stream of water.

 So that’s how it’s shaping up.
 I need to paint in there and then I can get to the really fun part: accessorizing.
 Oooh how I’m dying to put up a piece of art somewhere in the house.